defun-games/claylib/README.md

 ```
 "Scenes" are a new concept in Claylib that don't really exist in Raylib.
 Scenes aim to make it easier to create groups of objects and assets, and allocate your memory up front wherever possible.
 Using scenes well will also maximize REPL interactivity while you develop your game; more on this in the `do-game-loop` section below. `make-scene` takes two lists -- a list of game **assets** and a list of game **objects**.

 **Assets** are where you load your models, textures, audio, etc. from files.
 You'll use these pre-loaded assets later, as components of this scene's game objects, background music, and so on.
-When defining an asset, you specify a path and can either pass `:load-now t` to load it immediately, or let `with-scene` do it automatically later on.
+When defining an asset, you specify a path and can either pass `:load-now t` to load it immediately, or let `with-scenes` do it automatically later on.
 Important note: Modifying an asset will modify all objects composed of that asset!
 This is usually discouraged.

 **Objects**, in a nutshell, are things that get drawn on the screen.
 Technically you can put things in here that can't be drawn, but there probably aren't many reasons to, and it could break your draw loop if you aren't careful.
 Sometimes you'll want to compose objects from an already defined asset, such as via `make-texture`.

 Under the hood, `make-scene` is a macro that includes a `let*` so you can reference previous bindings within the same definition.
 (This does mean, however, that the assets and objects share a namespace and must all have unique names.)
 In this case, `scene` will contain two game objects named `text` and `texture`, with the latter being formed from the asset `texass`.
+There is also a `:free` keyword you can pass, which is explained below.

 ### `make-whatever`
 ```